English as She Is Spoke: Contemporary allusions

 The phrase English as she is spoke is nowadays used allusively, in a form of linguistic play, as a stereotypical example of bad English grammar.

 In January 1864, then US President Abraham Lincoln and Secretary of State William H. Seward laughed as Lincoln's private secretary John Hay read aloud from the book.
 The book has been cited as one example of many diversions that Lincoln used to lighten his heart and mind from the weight of the US Civil War and his cabinet's political infighting.

-The Monty Python sketch "Dirty Hungarian Phrasebook" is a take on the idea, in which a publisher created a Hungarian-English phrasebook with deliberately mistranslated phrases.
+In Jerome K. Jerome's book Three Men on the Bummel, set in the late 1800s, the character George comedically tries to use a badly written German–English phrasebook to do some shopping and errands around London.

+In the Monty Python's Flying Circus sketch "Dirty Hungarian Phrasebook", a man unknowingly causes trouble by reading from a Hungarian–English phrasebook with deliberately mistranslated phrases that are absurd or inappropriate.
+The sketch ends with the publisher of the book being questioned in court.

-The English rock band Cardiacs used passages from the book in their 1999 album Guns, most notably in the songs "Cry Wet Smile Dry" and "Sleep All Eyes Open."
+The English prog rock band Cardiacs used passages from the book in their 1999 album Guns, most notably in the songs "Cry Wet Smile Dry" and "Sleep All Eyes Open."

+A more subtle reference occurs in Series 3, Episode 10 "The Affair at the Victory Ball" of the series Agatha Christie's Poirot.
+This episode ends with Poirot offering to give Inspector Japp "my personal copy of 'The English as She Should be Spoken.'"